msysbio/microbetag/docs/tutorials/local.md

 In case you do not already have GENREs for your bins/MAGs, `microbetag` supports two ways for the reconstruction of metabolic networks:
 - using `modelseedpy` that required RAST annotation of your bins and are based on the [ModelSEED resource](https://modelseed.org) and identifiers,
-- using `carveme` that can be performed in both DNA and protein sequences, make use of the [BiGG identifiers](http://bigg.ucsd.edu) and required a Gurobi license (see section []())
+- using `carveme` that can be performed in both DNA and protein sequences, make use of the [BiGG identifiers](http://bigg.ucsd.edu) and required a Gurobi license (see section [GEM reconstruction step](./local.md#gem-reconstruction-step))
 This can be a rather time-consuming step, especially using `modelseedpy`.

 As you may already have gene predictions for your bins/MAGs, or even protein annotations, you may also provide them to `microbetag`, so those steps can be skipped.
-If you have already built metabolic networks, then in case they are based on either ModelSEED or BiGG identifiers, you may provide them so seed scores and seed complementarity can be computed directly on the,
+If you have already built metabolic networks, then in case they are based on either ModelSEED or BiGG identifiers, you may provide them so seed scores and seed complementarities can be computed directly on them.